Kaiutzi21/Tekken8Movesets/t8_KING_DLC/Documentary.md

 	- New cancel:

 		uf1+2,3+4
-			- Cancels into JGSp
+			- Cancels into JGR

 		uf1+2,b,3+4
-			- Cancels into JGSp
+			- Cancels into JGR

 ## b1+2
 	- now also connects on wallbounded opponents